What is the essence of Amsterdam’s startup scene?

 I have played the entrepreneurial game since the early ‘90s.
 And the sizzling Amsterdam startup scene has been instrumental in getting and keeping me going.

-Amsterdam is very much an international city.
+Amsterdam is very much an international city with plenty of start-up and app development companies.
 It’s pretty easy to get around and to connect with fellow founders.

 I believe that collaboration excellence is the key to future growth.
 And one of the recent additions to the Amsterdam startup scene is Cumulus Park; A collaborative innovation district in Amsterdam southeast.
 It aims to help companies and organizations that are different find common ground and build new ventures in Urbanism and Digital Identity together.
 It has far less to do with technology than it does with forging meaningful human relationships.
 That’s Amsterdam at its best.